gsaldutti/MITO-Sheets/README.md

 To get started, follow the install instructions [here](https://docs.trymito.io/getting-started/installing-mito).

-If you're interested in Mito Pro, see our [plans page](https://www.trymito.io/plans).
+If you're interested in Mito Pro, see the [plans page](https://www.trymito.io/plans).

 ## Documentation